ShapeReality/cuboid-docs/docs/about/about-shapereality.md

 In addition to this motivation, we aim to set a new standard for what a good user interface and user experience for augmented reality head-mounted devices looks and *feels* like.

 Many software applications for AR and VR have confusing interfaces, while not providing any speed benefits after learning "their way of doing things".
-Many interfaces are bare-bones because of a lack of a good UI framework.
-With additional features only further complicating the interface by adding yet another button mapping to an already overcrowded controller.
+Many interfaces are bare-bones because of a lack of a good UI framework, with additional features only further complicating the interface by adding yet another button mapping to an already overcrowded controller.

 We try to stay close to how traditional software applications work, with **pointing**, **clicking** and **dragging** to select and move objects, the concept of **tools** to move, rotate, scale objects and draw shapes, and **panels** that contain settings, documents, assets or colors.

 For anyone familiar with desktop software applications such as Adobe Illustrator, Unity or Blender, there should only be a small learning curve.
 See the section on the [User Interface](../sections/user-interface.md) for a quick rundown on how the interface works.

+### Integration with existing software

+Directly creating 3D assets in augmented or virtual reality would be too time consuming, since software for AR and VR headsets lacks the speed of keyboard shortcuts and the precision of the mouse to interact with a complex 3D modeling or CAD software user interface.

+So, in order for AR to reach its full potential it should integrate well into the current ecosystem of 3D modeling software, CAD software and game engines.

+For this reason, at launch our application ships with our Unity plugin, allowing you to import any 3D model that Unity supports.
+See [Importing Assets](../sections/importing.md) for a guide on how to do this.

 [^1]: Please use the technology responsibly and don't just use it to greenwash new urban development projects.
 Augmented reality can be used to communicate a vision, but also to sell an illusion.
 Make sure the trees actually get planted :)